Date - 29 October 2019

 Over four days during the June/July school holidays, seven children from the Charleville district gained invaluable reading and writing skills through various individual and group speech pathology treatment strategies.

-A number of USQ Psychology students participated in the clinic as part of their rural placement learning opportunities, providing opportunities for interprofessional collaboration and consideration of future directions for the concept.
+A number of UniSQ Psychology students participated in the clinic as part of their rural placement learning opportunities, providing opportunities for interprofessional collaboration and consideration of future directions for the concept.

-With feedback overwhelmingly positive, it was pleasing to see the collaborative efforts of UQ, USQ, the School of Distance Education and SQRH combining to bring specialised speech pathology services to remote children.
+With feedback overwhelmingly positive, it was pleasing to see the collaborative efforts of UQ, UniSQ, the School of Distance Education and SQRH combining to bring specialised speech pathology services to remote children.

 SQRH is looking at delivering PAL in Toowoomba and Charleville in 2020.